 Our History

-World Forestry Center was established in 1966 as a non-profit educational organization.
+World Forestry Center was established in 1966 as a non-profit educational organization with roots dating back to the 1905 Lewis & Clark Exposition.

 In 1981, Merlo Hall was added to the campus to make room for the new International Fellowship Program.
 Merlo now serves as the organization’s administrative offices.